Underground Railroad in Ohio: Mechanicsburg

-The state of Ohio had several notable routes for escapees.
-Urbana and Springfield, Ohio, were the most well-known, which made them heavily monitored.
-Gradually, Mechanicsburg became one of the most noted spots on the Underground Railroad.
+Mechanicsburg became one of the most noted spots on Ohio's Underground Railroad.
 Three main routes passed through this location, but each conductor and guide knew little about the others' roles to maintain secrecy.
-The most common way of travel included Ripley, William Miners Station, then a station near Russellville (exact location is unknown), then either Hillsboro and Wilmington to Xenia or Washington court house.

 In Mechanicsburg, Reverend John Rankin was a conductor on the Ohio River.
 He would light a lantern in his attic window and try to help runaway slaves cross the river safely.
 Many other conductors would follow his example, guiding freedom seekers using similar signals.

 Legacy

 After the abolition of slavery, many Ohio towns worked to preserve historical sites associated with the Underground Railroad.
 In Cincinnati, the National Underground Railroad Freedom Center, the Harriet Beecher Stowe House, and the Ohio Freedom Path are sites used to commemorate the efforts of abolitionists and conductors.
 The Freedom Center’s goal is to highlight abolitionists who contributed to the movement during the 19th century.
-The author of Uncle Tom’s Cabin, Harriet Beecher Stowe has a house available for public viewing located in Walnut Hills., Ohio The Ohio Freedom Pathway starts in Cincinnati and is an audio-guided walking tour that can be accessed through a mobile app.
-In Ripley, Ohio, there is the John Parker House,and the Underground Railroad walking tour.
-The John Parker House is associated with John Parker ,who was a conductor on the Underground Railroad.
-The Underground Railroad walking tour is a self -uided tour that highlights specific sites connected to the history of the Underground Railroad in Ohio.
+The author of Uncle Tom’s Cabin, Harriet Beecher Stowe, has a house available for public viewing located in Cincinnati's Walnut Hills neighborhood.
+The Ohio Freedom Pathway starts in Cincinnati and is an audio-guided walking tour that can be accessed through a mobile app.

+In Ripley, Ohio, there is the John Parker House and the Underground Railroad walking tour.
+The Underground Railroad walking tour is a self-guided tour that highlights specific sites connected to the history of the Underground Railroad in Ohio.
 These landmarks, resources, and houses are preserved so they can educate the next generation of visitors about the efforts of those who were involved in the Underground Railroad.